 When was the EEA Agreement signed?
 When did it come into effect?

-The EEA Agreement was signed on 2 May 1992 and it entered into force on 1 January 1994.
+The EEA Agreement was signed on 2 May 1992, and it entered into force on 1 January 1994.

 How many Contracting Parties are there to the EEA Agreement?

 There are currently 30 Contracting Parties to the EEA Agreement; the 3 EFTA States Iceland, Liechtenstein and Norway, the European Union and its 27 Member States.
+Switzerland is a member of EFTA but did not join the EEA along with the other EFTA States.

 Why was the EFTA Court established under the EEA Agreement?

-The Court was established to ensure the judicial control of the EEA Agreement in the EEA/EFTA States, and its tasks are broadly divided into dispute resolution and interpretation of the EEA Agreement.
+The Court was established to ensure the judicial control of the EEA Agreement in the EEA EFTA States, and its tasks are broadly divided into dispute resolution and interpretation of the EEA Agreement.

 When was the Court established?